 Common Name: Virginia Waterleaf

-Hydrophyllum virginianum is a Perennial up to 0.60 metres tall.
+Hydrophyllum virginianum is a perennial plant that can grow up to 0.60 metres tall.

 It has edible and medicinal uses.